 You can check out a backpack with all kinds of cool stuff in it to help you complete the tasks required to earn a badge.
 The cool thing is these parks are all over the place, and the kids learn so much about the parks, and then they get a keepsake.
+Totally part of the reason these are the Best National Parks for families.

-And if you’re road trippin’ to any of these parks, don’t forget to take these 15 things with you so your road trip is awesome!
+If you’re road trippin’ to any of these parks, don’t forget to take these 15 things with you so your road trip is awesome!

 *for your convenience, there may be affiliate links throughout this post, so you can easily find the things i am showing you. by using these links, your pricing stays the same, but i earn a small commission. you can see my full disclosure here